Audrey is a medical transcriptionist, instructor, writer, photographer, and dog trainer who writes on a variety of

 If you are concerned about the fillers and additives that are going into your dog's food, here are some pretty simple methods for whipping up a healthy alternative for your dog.
 These recipes take minimal ingredients and are not hard to prepare.

 Make sure that you follow the storage guidelines to keep them fresh.
 Most supermarkets now sell freshly made dog food that you can buy in the dairy case, and it costs a fortune.
 Here is an economical way to do it yourself.

 Why make dog food from scratch?
-Because you are eliminating all the possible allergens and additives that make up so many of the pet foods available today.
+Because you are eliminating all the possible allergens and additives that are in so many of the pet foods available today.
 I know several people who have switched their dogs to homemade pet foods and they have seen a remarkable decrease in skin conditions and also improvement in bone and joint health, overall endurance, and exuberance.

 There is no evidence to support that a raw diet is beneficial or recommended.
 Although, I know from experience that many breeders highly recommend it for certain breed dogs.
 I prefer my dogs to have cooked food products; however, there are many views on the subject.
 Ultimately, you have to research it and decide on what diet is best for your individual pet and likewise, even in the same household, one dog may thrive on one diet and another do poorly.

 The only downside is that you have to prepare it—but most of the recipes are not that time-consuming and are highly nutritious.
 BirkDale Pet Mix is recommended for certain dogs with extreme health issues and is easily prepared by combining water with the mix and meat.

 The rule of thumb for dog food recipes is they should be 1/3 protein (from meat, eggs, or dairy products) and 2/3 grains and vegetables.